hashicorp/terraform-provider-dns/docs/resources/cname_record.md

 ### Required

 - `cname` (String) The canonical name this record will point to.
 - `name` (String) The name of the record.
 The `zone` argument will be appended to this value to create the full record path.
+Wildcard records (names starting with `*.`) are not supported on Windows DNS servers when using dynamic DNS updates.
 - `zone` (String) DNS zone the record belongs to.
 It must be an FQDN, that is, include the trailing dot.

 ### Optional